 Kilns and Firing

 Penland features a variety of kilns for a great learning environment.
-All our kilns are located outside both studios in tow separate large kiln yards.
+All our kilns are located outside both studios in two separate large kiln yards.
 Classes have varied curricula, and the type and number of firings are determined by the instructor.
 This is not a production studio, so please come with an open mind and a willingness to participate in group activities rather than with a list of personal projects to complete.

 The kiln pad includes:

-1 - 16 cubic foot cross-draft soda kiln designed by local potter Shane Mickey
+1 - 16 cubic foot cross-draft soda kiln designed by local potter Shane Mickey in 2009

-1 - 65 cubic foot down-draft/ sprung arch reduction kiln designed by local potter Tracy Dotson
+1 - 65 cubic foot down-draft/sprung arch reduction kiln designed by local potter Tracy Dotson

 1 - 2 cubic foot down-draft reduction test kiln designed by local potter John Britt